PiSCSI/piscsi/README.md

-# What is RaSCSI Reloaded?
+# What is RedSCSI (Formerly known as "RaSCSI Reloaded")?
-RaSCSI Reloaded is a virtual SCSI device emulator that runs on a Raspberry Pi.
+RedSCSI is a virtual SCSI device emulator that runs on a Raspberry Pi.
 It runs in userspace, and can emulate several SCSI devices at one time.
 There is a control interface to attach / detach drives during runtime, as well as insert and eject removable media.
 This project is aimed at users of vintage Macintosh and Atari computers and more (see [compatibility list](https://github.com/akuker/RASCSI/wiki/Compatibility)) from the 1980's and 1990's.

 Please check out the full story with much more detail on the [wiki](https://github.com/akuker/RASCSI/wiki)!

 # How do I contribute?
-RaSCSI Reloaded is using the <a href="https://datasift.github.io/gitflow/IntroducingGitFlow.html">Gitflow Workflow</a>.
+RedSCSI is using the <a href="https://datasift.github.io/gitflow/IntroducingGitFlow.html">Gitflow Workflow</a>.
 A quick overview:

 - The *master* branch should always reflect the contents of the last stable release
 - The *develop* branch should contain the latest tested & approved updates.
 Pull requests should be used to merge changes into develop.